iqtree/iqtree.github.io/doc/AliSim.md

 * `-s example.phy` is the option to supply the input alignment.

 In this example, AliSim internally runs IQ-TREE to infer a phylogenetic tree and the best-fit substitution model (using [ModelFinder](https://doi.org/10.1038/nmeth.4285)) with its parameters from the input alignment `example.phy`.
-After that, AliSim simulates a new alignment based on the inferred tree and model and copies the gaps from the input alignment `example.phy` to the output alignment `alignment_mimic.phy`.
+After that, AliSim simulates a new alignment with the same length as the original alignment based on the inferred tree and model and copies the gaps from the input alignment `example.phy` to the output alignment `alignment_mimic.phy`.
 To disable this feature, use `--no-copy-gaps` option.

 Additionally, for simulations under a mixture models and/or discrete rate heterogeneity (under [Gamma](https://doi.org/10.1007/BF00160154)/[Free-rate](http://www.genetics.org/content/139/2/993.abstract) distributions), e.g.